Hemant Karkare: Malegaon investigation

-Most of the accused belonged to a Hindutva group called Abhinav Bharat with prior links to Sangh Parivar organisations.
-Karkare's ATS identified, for the first time, Hindutva organisations as being responsible for terrorism in India, and political commentators began to call it Hindutva terror or Saffron terror.

 Opposition parties, including the Bharatiya Janta Party and Shiv Sena, and Hindu organizations alleged that the arrests were made under the pressure of the incumbent radical government, in an attempt to appease India's Muslim population.
 These parties called him 'a traitor to the nation' for his investigation in this direction.

 Narendra Modi, then the Chief Minister of Gujarat, accused the ATS of undermining the military morale.

 Some BJP, Rashtriya Swayamsevak Sangh (RSS) and Vishva Hindu Parishad (VHP) leaders accused the ATS of being used as a tool to attack the Sangh Parivar and of using illegal detention and torture.
 Thakur was given a clean-chit in the chargesheet presented by NIA in 2016 to the court.
 And the court dropped charges of Maharashtra Control of Organised Crime Act (MCOCA) put by ATS following which she applied for a bail and the Court granted it.
 The bail order lied that she is "suffering from breast cancer" and was "infirm and cannot even walk without support".
-Multiple videos of Pragya dancing prove this lie.
 She is currently facing charges of Unlawful Activities (Prevention) Act and other Indian Penal Code sections and a trial is ongoing as of April 2019.
 She contested and won the Bhopal seat during the Lok Sabha elections of 2019.

-He tortured Pragya Thakur while being in Jail along with Parambeer Singh and a few others as alleged by the Pragya Thakur herself.
+In July 2025, a Special NIA Court acquitted all seven accused in the case, citing lack of evidence and procedural lapses during the ATS-led investigation.
+The court noted that no criminal conspiracy could be established as the prosecution failed to establish a clear conspiracy.
+The verdict effectively discredited the initial investigation led by the Maharashtra ATS under Hemant Karkare, which had been the first to allege the involvement of individuals linked to Hindutva groups in a terror case.
+It also dismissed statements by former ATS officer Mehboob Mujawar who alleged political pressure to arrest RSS leaders such as Bhagwat Mann as legally inadmissible, though it did not directly evaluate the truth of those claims.

+During the verdict proceedings in July 2025, the Special NIA Court expressed concern over the methods of detention and interrogation used during the original investigation, noting that confessions appeared to have been extracted through coercive means.
+The court also observed that some statements recorded by the ATS were inconsistent and may have been obtained under duress or without proper procedural safeguards.
+The judgement highlighted that the prosecution had withheld key narco-analysis and scientific test reports that were favorable to the accused.
+The court criticized this as a serious procedural lapse, suggesting that such omissions compromised the fairness of the investigation conducted by the ATS.